amplication/docs/docs/getting-started/smart-git-sync.md

 Amplication will generate a default message for your commit if you don't input a message into the pending changes input box.
 :::

-Additionally, the first comment on the pull request includes a link back to your build in Amplication, presented in a codeblock.
-Clicking this link will take you back to Amplication to see the build log for this specific commit, offering you a comprehensive overview of the changes that were made during the build.
+Additionally, the first comment on the pull request includes a link back to your build in Amplication.
+Visiting this link will take you back to Amplication to see the build log for this specific commit, offering you a comprehensive overview of the changes that were made during the build.

 ![](./assets/sync-with-git-provider/amplication-commit-message.png)